 Type A: This socket has no alternative plugs

 Type B: This socket also works with plug A

 Your need for a power plug adapter depends on the power plugs used in your own country.
-The Mu Worldwide Traveller Duo is a superb addition for those who travel light and it stays in my travel bag all the time.
-It doesn’t matter where you go in the world this has you covered and will keep you charged up and ready to go with US and Euro plug adaptors and two USB ports.
+Visitors from abroad will need an adaptor for appliances that have been brought from home, such as laptops, hairdryers and phone chargers.
+Most hotels will have two-pronged European-style sockets for shavers only.
+What you need to keep you covered is a Worldwide travel adapter, check out what i’m currently using on my travels here.
+I always travel light and my adaptor stays in my bag all the time.
+It doesn’t matter where you go in the world this will have you covered and will keep you charged up and ready to go.

 Three uniquely allows you to roam in the USA (and many other countries at no extra charge, even if you’re not a Three customer.
 To do so all you have to do is grab its Feel At Home offer.
 This is a superb offer for the States considering how expensive it is with other providers.
 (You can only roam on 3G, not 4G.)